Deckhandfirststar01/Skrivebord/spec/abp/options-page.md

 #### Filter list section description

 `Each Adblock Plus setting functions because of a filter list.
-Below are the corresponding filter lists to all your Adblock Plus settings.
+Below are the filter lists that correspond to all of your Adblock Plus settings.
 You can also add additional filters created and maintained by our trusted community.
-[Learn more][1].`
+[Learn more][1]`
 [1]: [Documentation link](/spec/abp/prefs.md#markdown-header-documentation-link) *subscriptions*

 #### Remove filter list subscriptions